Akash-Sharma-1/blog/_posts/2019-07-19-MarkDown101-and-how-to-use-them-in-your-website.md

 ---
-title: Testing this blog and also JekyllMarkDown101
+title: MarkDown101 and how to use them in your webpages?
 tags: [Jekyll, Markdown]
 ---

+This post is a basic cheat-sheet on how to write a markdown based document with proper syntax and formatting.
+Markdown is an easy-to-remember which is just a lightweight markup language with plain text formatting syntax.
+We will also explore on how to extend upon its capabilities to work in web page just like this one ! :P

 ## Chose an Editor for markdown based language

 The post in website based on Jekyll is typically written with Markdown, which is just a lightweight markup language with plain text formatting syntax.
-That means you can write it with any text editor like [Notepad++](https://notepad-plus-plus.org), [Sublime Text](https://www.sublimetext.com), and [Atom](https://atom.io), but I recommend [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code).
+You can write Markdown with any text editor like [Notepad++](https://notepad-plus-plus.org), [Sublime Text](https://www.sublimetext.com), and [Atom](https://atom.io), but I recommend [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code).

 ### Extensions